overture-stack/score/docs/usage/01-upload.md

 ### Upload Example

-1. Execute the following command from your home directory:
+Here is an example of a song-client upload command using a previously generated manifest file from Song:

 ```bash
 docker exec score-client sh -c "score-client upload --manifest ./<directory>/manifest.txt"